P.O. BOX 4475 PARKER, COLORADO 80134 (303) 646-0702

 Every Tuesday evening begins with an average of over thirty volunteers having dinner with the students at Ridge View.
 We have six teams that go to each living quarter and have an intimate time of study and sharing.
 This is having a tremendous impact on the lives of students and we have had a 400% increase in attendance.

 We have seven five - member teams from various churches and universities that bring a variety of music and studies every week.
-There are seven meetings in each building on campus
+There are seven meetings in each building on campus.
+There are teams built from various churches and universities that work to make mentoring relationships that lasting and full of hope.

 The volunteers take sincere effort to make the studies life changing and applicable to the problems the students are facing.